per1234/EtherEventQueue/README.md

 `EtherEventQueue.checkState(node)` - Check if no events have been received from the given node in longer than the timeout duration.
 The device is considered timed out when no events have received in longer than the timeout duration.
 - Parameter: node - The node number of the node to be checked.
   - Type: byte
-- Returns: 0 == not timed out, 1 == timed out
+- Returns: true == not timed out, false == timed out, -1 == invalid node number
-  - Type: boolean
+  - Type: int8_t

 `EtherEventQueue.checkQueueOverflow()` - Check if the event queue has overflowed since the last time checkQueueOverflow() was called.
 - Parameter: none
-- Returns: 0 == queue has not overflowed since the last check, 1 == queue has overflowed since the last check
+- Returns: false == queue has not overflowed since the last check, true == queue has overflowed since the last check
   - Type: boolean

 `EtherEventQueue.getNode(IP)` - Get the node number of an IP address.
 Nodes can be defined in EtherEventQueueNodes.h.
 - Parameter: IP - The IP address to determine the node number of
-  - Type: IPAddress or byte
+  - Type: IPAddress or 4 byte array
 - Returns: node number, -1 == no match
   - Type: int8_t

 `EtherEventQueue.setResendDelay(resendDelay)` - Set the event resend delay.
 - Parameter: resendDelay - (ms)The delay before resending resend or confirm type queued events.
-  - Type: unsigned int
+  -Type: unsigned long
 - Returns: none

 `EtherEventQueue.getResendDelay()` - Returns the value of the queued event resend delay.
 - Parameter: none
 - Returns: resendDelay - (ms)The delay before resending resend or confirm type queued events.
+  -Type: unsigned long

 `EtherEventQueue.setNodeTimeoutDuration(nodeTimeoutDuration)` - Set the node timeout duration.
 - Parameter: nodeTimeoutDuration - (ms)The amout of time without receiving an event from a node before it is considered timed out.
-  - Type: unsigned int
+  -Type: unsigned long
 - Returns: none

 `EtherEventQueue.getNodeTimeoutDuration()` - Returns the value of the node timeout duration.
 - Parameter: none
 - Returns: nodeTimeoutDuration - (ms)The amout of time without receiving an event from a node before it is considered timed out.
+  -Type: unsigned long

 `EtherEventQueue.receiveNodesOnly(receiveNodesOnlyValue)` - Receive events from nodes only.
 This feature is turned off by default.
 - Parameter: receiveNodesOnlyValue - true == receive from nodes only, false == receive from any IP address.